Xentrk/Stubby-Installer-Asuswrt-Merlin/README.md

-# DO NOT USE TESTING IN PROGRESS!

 # Stubby-Installer-Asuswrt-Merlin
-Stubby DNS Privacy Daemon Install Script for Asuswrt-Merlin Firmware
+Stubby DNS Privacy Daemon Install Script for [Asuswrt-Merlin](https://asuswrt.lostrealm.ca/) Firmware

 ## Description

 [Stubby](https://dnsprivacy.org/wiki/display/DP/DNS+Privacy+Daemon+-+Stubby) is an application that acts as a local DNS Privacy stub resolver using DNS-over-TLS.
 Stubby encrypts DNS queries sent from a client machine (desktop or laptop) to a DNS Privacy resolver increasing end user privacy.

+The use of Stubby on [Asuswrt-Merlin](https://asuswrt.lostrealm.ca/) is experimental and not endorsed by the firmware developer.
+You can also use this script to uninstall Stubby and remove the changes made during the installation.

+The Stubby installer script **install_stubby.sh** will
+1. Install the entware packages **stubby** and **ca-certificates**
+2. Create **/opt/var/cache/stubby** and **/opt/var/log** folders if they do not exist.
+3. Download the Stubby entware start up script **S61stubby** to **/opt/etc/init.d**.
+4. Download the Stubby configuration file **stubby.yml** to **/opt/etc/stubby**.
+5. Override how the firmware manages DNS
+  * Add the entry **no-reolv** to **/jffs/configs/dnsmasq.conf.add** if it does not exist in **/tmp/dnsmasq.conf**.
+  * Add the entries **server=127.0.0.1#5453** and **server=0::1#5453** to **/jffs/configs/dnsmasq.conf.add**.
+This instructs dnsmasq to forward DNS requests to Stubby.
+  * Set the WAN DNS1 o the Router's IP Addresss and set the WAN DNS2 entry to null.
+  * Update **/tmp/resolv.conf** and **/tmp/resolv.dnsmasq** to use the Router's IP address.
+  * If one or more active OpenVPN Clients are found, create the file **/jffs/configs/resolv.dnsmasq** and add an entry in **/jffs/scripts/openvpn-event** to copy **/jffs/configs/resolv.dnsmasq** to **/tmp/resolv.dnsmasq**.
+This is required to prevent OpenVPN up/down events from adding the internal VPN DNS server IP addresses 10.9.0.1 and 10.8.0.1 to **/tmp/resolv.dnsmasq**.
+6. Default to Cloudflare DNS 1.1.1.1 using DNS over TLS.
+You can change to other supported DNS over TLS providers by modifying **/opt/etc/stubby/stubby.yml**.
+7. Provide the option to remove Stubby and the firmware DNS overrides created during the installation.
+The uninstall option will set the WAN DNS1 to use Cloudflare 1.1.1.1 without DNS over TLS.
+A reboot is required to finalize the removal of Stubby.
+You can modify the DNS settings after the reboot has completed.

 ## Requirements
 1. An Asus router with  [Asuswrt-Merlin](http://asuswrt.lostrealm.ca/) firmware installed.
 2. A USB drive with [entware](https://github.com/RMerl/asuswrt-merlin/wiki/Entware) installed.
 Entware can be installed using [amtm - the SNBForum Asuswrt-Merlin Terminal Menu](https://www.snbforums.com/threads/amtm-the-snbforum-asuswrt-merlin-terminal-menu.42415/)

-The use of Stubby on Asuswrt-Merlin is experimental and not endorsed by the firmware developer.
-As an extra precaution, it is highly recommended to take a back-up of the jffs partition and the firmware configuration before proceeding with the installation.
-You can also use this script to uninstall Stubby and remove the changes made during the installation.

-The Stubby installer script **install_stubby.sh** will
-1. Install the entware packages **stubby** and **ca-certificates**
-2. Override how the firmware manages DNS
-3. Default to Cloudflare DNS 1.1.1.1.
-You can change to other supported DNS over TLS providers by modifying **/opt/etc/stubby/stubby.yml**.
-4. Provide the option to remove Stubby and the firmware DNS overrides.

 ## Installation
 Copy and paste the command below into an SSH session.
 ```javascript
 /usr/sbin/curl --retry 3 "https://raw.githubusercontent.com/Xentrk/Stubby-Installer-Asuswrt-Merlin/master/install_stubby.sh" -o /jffs/scripts/install_stubby.sh && chmod 755 /jffs/scripts/install_stubby.sh && sh /jffs/scripts/install_stubby.sh
 ```
+## Stubby Configuration
+See the [Stubby Configuration Guide](https://dnsprivacy.org/wiki/display/DP/Configuring+Stubby) for a description of the configuration file options.
 ## Validating that Stubby is Working
 Run the following commands from an SSH session to verify that stubby is working properly: